dilawar/sniffer/README.md

 Usage
 =====

-Download the folder and unzip in a folder.
-Inside the folder edit the `snifferrc` file and run the following command.
+The default path for configuration file is `~/.config/sniffer/config`.
+For non-standard location, use `--config` option.

-  python sniffer.py --config ./snifferrc
+  python sniffer.py --config config-file-path

 See the following section on how to edit the `snifferrc` file.